Jef Raskin: Macintosh

 The launched Macintosh has slight resemblance to Raskin's design.

 Raskin started the Macintosh project in 1979 to implement some of these ideas.
 He later hired his former student Bill Atkinson from UCSD to Apple, along with Andy Hertzfeld and Burrell Smith from the Apple Service Department, which was located in the same building as the Publications Department.
 Secretly bypassing Jobs's ego and authority by continually securing permission and funding directly at the executive level, Raskin created and solely supervised the Macintosh project for approximately its first year.
 This included selecting the name of his favorite apple, writing the mission document The Book of Macintosh, securing office space, and recruiting and managing the original staff.
 Author Steven Levy said, "It was Raskin who provided the powerful vision of a computer whose legacy would be low cost, high utility, and a groundbreaking friendliness."

+Raskin's own recollections about the creation of the Macintosh and his work as a software designer are described in the book Programmers at Work, a collection of interviews published by Microsoft Press in 1986.

-The prototype was similar in power to the Apple II and included a small 9 in black-and-white character display and floppy drive, in a small case.
+The Macintosh prototype was similar in power to the Apple II and included a small 9 in black-and-white character display and floppy drive, in a small case.
 It was text only, as Raskin disliked the computer mouse or anything else that could take his hands from the keyboard.
 Several basic applications were built into the machine, selectable by pressing function keys.
 The machine included logic to understand user intentions and switch programs dynamically.
 For instance, if the user simply started typing text it switched into editor mode, and if numbers are typed it switched to calculator mode.
 In many cases these switches were largely invisible to the user.

 It was clear that Macintosh was the most interesting thing at Apple—and Steve Jobs took it over.